-Bones, ligaments, tendons and muscles make up the ankle.
-It's strong enough to bear body weight and move the body.
-The ankle can be painful when injured or affected by illness.
+The ankle joint is made up of bones, ligaments, tendons and muscles.
+The ankle joint is strong enough to bear body weight and move the body, but it can be painful when injured or affected by illness.

-The pain might be on the inside or outside of the ankle.
-Or it could be in back along the Achilles tendon.
-The Achilles tendon joins the muscles in the lower leg to the heel bone.
+Ankle pain may happen on the inside or outside of the ankle.
+Or it can be in back of the leg along the Achilles tendon.
+The Achilles tendon joins the muscles in the calf to the heel bone.

-Mild ankle pain often responds well to home treatments.
-But it can take time for the pain to ease.
-See a health care provider for severe ankle pain, especially if it comes after an injury.
+Mild ankle pain often responds well to home treatments, but it can take time for the pain to ease.
+See a healthcare professional for serious ankle pain, especially if it comes after an injury.

 From Mayo Clinic to your inbox